m0sk1t/react_email_editor/README.md

 ## Block options example

-This is an example of options of block with HR element:
+This is an example of the options of the block with HR element:

 ```javascript
 import React from 'react';